 A joint project between California State University Monterey Bay and MST, the CSUMB University Pass program offers unlimited access to MST's entire route network for students, faculty and staff.
-In addition, the University Pass program funds expanded transit services on campus including the CSUMB Otter Trolley, as well as connections off campus to Marina, Seaside, Sand City and downtown Monterey, especially late at night on Fridays and Saturdays.
-At Hartnell Community College, the Associated Student Senate voted to continue to fund a free fare zone at the Central Salinas campus and expanded the zone to include its new Alisal Campus on the east side of the city.
-This free fare zone enables students to board for free at MST bus stops adjacent to the two campuses.
+In addition, the University Pass program funds expanded transit services on campus, as well as connections off campus to Marina, Seaside, Sand City and downtown Monterey, especially late at night on Fridays and Saturdays.
+At Hartnell Community College, the Associated Student Senate voted to continue to fund a free fare zone at the Central Salinas campus and has expanded the zone to include its new Alisal Campus on the east side of the city as well as its King City Satellite Campus.
+This free fare zone enables students to board for free at MST bus stops adjacent to the three campuses.
 Return trips to the college areas are full fare, providing effectively a 50% discount for Hartnell students who use MST to get to and from classes.
 MST is reimbursed for lost revenue on a per-student basis.
-In fact, the program was so successful in its first years that the college allocated additional funds to include the college's King City satellite campus as a free far zone for the 2013-2014 school year.